JocysCom/VsAiCompanion/README.md

 # Jocys.com VS AI Companion
+This is a free and open-source project for people who have an [OpenAI API](https://platform.openai.com/) subscription.

 The AI Companion is a tool that analyzes your project files and works alongside you to streamline development and boost productivity.
 It can be installed as a Visual Studio extension or run as a standalone application.
 It's like a Swiss Army Knife of AI for developers.

-This is a free and open-source project for people who have an [OpenAI API](https://platform.openai.com/) subscription.
+# Why Use Tools Utilizing API Instead of Web Chat GPT?
+Data submitted via the OpenAI API is not used to train or improve its models, unless customers explicitly decide to share their data.
+Web Chat is limited to 4K tokens, while AI models on API can process data 4-8 times larger.

 # Download

-Digitally Signed Standalone/Portable Application v1.0.47 (2023-07-05)
+Digitally Signed Standalone/Portable Application v1.0.52 (2023-07-07)

 [Download - JocysCom.VS.AiCompanion.App.zip](https://github.com/JocysCom/VsAiCompanion/releases/download/1.0.0/JocysCom.VS.AiCompanion.App.zip)

 You can download latest version Visual Studio Extension from <a href="https://marketplace.visualstudio.com/items?itemName=JocysCom.JocysComVsAiCompanion">VS AI Companion - Visual Studio Marketplace</a> or install by using Visual Studio Extension Manager.

 # System Requirements
 - Microsoft .NET 6.0
   https://dotnet.microsoft.com/download/dotnet